 Office of Security

-PLEASE CLICK HERE TO VIEW MARAD ADVISORIES: Maritime Administration Advisories rapidly disseminate information on maritime danger, safety, and government policy, and other time sensitive matters pertaining to U.S.-flag vessel operations.
-Maritime Administration Advisories are issued by the Office of Security to vessel masters, ship operators, and other U.S. maritime interests.
-Advisories are communicated via telex or other message formats, and published on the Maritime Administration’s web site and the National Geospatial-Intelligence Agency's Weekly Notice to Mariners.
+MARAD Advisories rapidly disseminate maritime security information, warnings, and advice on time sensitive matters pertaining to U.S.-flag vessel operations.
+MARAD Advisories are distributed by the Office of Security to vessel masters, ship operators, and other U.S. maritime interests; are transmitted via satellite to ships at sea; and are published on both the Maritime Administration’s web site and in the National Geospatial-Intelligence Agency’s Weekly Notice to Mariners.

 As required by the Piracy Suppression Act of 2012, the Maritime Administration (MARAD) developed the curriculum on Training for Use of Force Against Piracy.
-The curriculum was approved by both the Department of Defense and the Department of Homeland Security and was certified by the Secretary of Transportation on October 21, 2013.
-The maritime industry is encouraged to incorporate this curriculum when providing instruction to current and future United States mariners.
+This curriculum was approved by both the Department of Defense and the Department of Homeland Security and was certified by the Secretary of Transportation in 2013.
+The maritime industry is encouraged to incorporate this curriculum when providing instruction to United States mariners.
 Recent history has demonstrated that a properly trained and ready security force is one of the most effective means for commercial vessels to prevent a successful pirate attack.

-Click here to view training curriculum, Training for Use of Force Against Piracy.
+Click here to view the training curriculum, Training for Use of Force Against Piracy.